kellylui321/kellylui321.github.io/_pages/home.md

   caption: "Highrise buildings in Western District, Hong Kong.
 Photo credit: Kelly Lui"
 excerpt: "Insert witty quote here."
 intro:
   - excerpt: 'This is the personal website of Kelly (Hoi-Lee) Lui.
 I was born and raised in Hong Kong and received my bachelor degree in political science and economics at Georgetown University, Washington DC.
-I'm currently working in Hong Kong, but I still see myself as a student and hope to call myself a scholar one day.
+I am currently working in Hong Kong, but I still see myself as a student and hope to call myself a scholar one day.
 I continue to study topics within my areas of interest, particularly on political economy in China and Hong Kong, among others.
 The blog section on the website serves as a collection of more scattered thoughts or general musings about life as a self-proclaimed cultural nomad.'
 feature_row:
   - image_path: HK_2012.jpg
     alt: "placeholder image 1"